0xjessel/notion-ai-recipe-importer/README.md

 - **One-Click Recipe Import**: Extract and save recipes to Notion with a single click
 - **Smart Extraction**: Uses Claude AI to accurately extract recipe details from any website
+- **Instagram Recipe Support**: Extract recipes from Instagram posts if the ingredients and directions are in the caption
+- **YouTube Recipe Support**: Create recipes from YouTube videos by analyzing the transcript and description
 - **Structured Notion Pages**: Creates well-formatted Notion pages with ingredients, directions, images, and more
 - **Background Processing**: Continues working even when the popup is closed
 - **Desktop Notifications**: Get notified when imports complete, fail, or are canceled

 ## How It Works

-1. Visit a recipe website you want to save
+1. Visit a recipe website, YouTube video, or Instagram post you want to save
 2. Click the extension icon in your browser
-3. The extension extracts the recipe using Claude AI
+3. The extension extracts the recipe using Claude AI:
+   - For websites: Extracts from the page content
+   - For YouTube: Retrieves the transcript and description to extract the recipe
+   - For Instagram: Extracts from the post caption and image if a recipe is present
 4. A new page is created in your Notion database with all recipe details
 5. Receive a desktop notification when the import is complete